inmanta/inmanta-core/docs/quickstart.rst

 Deploy the configuration model
 -------------------------------

 To deploy the project, we must first register it with the management server, by creating a project and an environment.
+A project is a collection of related environments. (e.g. development, testing, production, qa,...)
+An environment is associated with a branch in a git repository.
+This allows the server to recompile the model when the environment changes.

 .. code-block:: sh